devanbenz/static-site-gen/themes/boring/content/blog/intro.md

 # Who am I?

 Hey, Hi, Hello.
 And.
 Most of all, greetings.
 I'm Devan Benz.
-A person on earth who happens to be a software engineer.
+A person on earth and software engineer.
 I have spent most of my life trying to find my place and the wonderful world of technology has really been pretty comfy, so I decided to stick with it.